dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 ### Question 2.20
 Prove that there is no simple group of order 40.

-## Fields and galois Theory
+## Fields and Galois Theory

 ### Question 3.1
-What is the galois group of a finite field?
+What is the Galois group of a finite field?
 What is a generator?
 How many elements does a finite field have?
 What can you say about the multiplicative group?